Skip to Main Content

 • Who is responsible for this content?

-• Does the author have the relevant expertise on the topic about which he/she is writing?
+• Does the author have the relevant expertise on the topic about which they are writing?

 • What makes this author an expert on this topic?